kyren/kyren.github.io/_posts/2018-09-14-rustconf-talk.md

 ```

 I like this pattern, because this is, if you squint, almost like a sort of
 global type registry like you might find in Java.
-(NOTE: I vaguely remember a
-bunch of Java frameworks having this, allowing you to specify type names in
-config files based on type registries... somewhere)  It feels a bit "enterprisey",
+It feels a bit
-but it's quite useful!
-It is *also* similar (again, if you squint) to very
+"enterprisey", but it's quite useful!
+It is *also* similar (again, if you
-full-featured all encompassing engines with built-in editors, where you might say
+squint) to very full-featured all encompassing engines with built-in editors,
-add a component type through some menu or GUI and it ends up being stored in
+where you might say add a component type through some menu or GUI and it ends
-some project config file.
-In this case, instead of a project config file it's
+up being stored in some project config file.
+In this case, instead of a
-simply a bit of auxiliary rust code.
+project config file it's simply a bit of auxiliary rust code.

 This pattern ends up being very useful!
 Imagine you have some game state that
 can be loaded from a JSON config file.
 Each resource and component can be